skharchikov/blackjack/core/README.md

 ## Overview

-The `core-lib` module is responsible for defining the domain models, state machine, game commands, and events required to implement a Blackjack game.
+The `core` module is responsible for defining the domain models, state machine, game commands, and events required to implement a Blackjack game.
 It encapsulates all game-related logic and ensures the game follows a structured and well-defined flow.

 ## Project Structure

 ```
-core-lib/
+core/
 │── src/
 │   ├── table.rs        # Represents an active game table
 │   ├── game.rs         # Manages game state and player actions